isomerpages/enterprisesg-bgr/pages/Terms of Use.md

 goods and services to third parties on our sites, your information may be disclosed to and used by such third parties.
 <br>
-<br>Limitation of Liability from Third-Party Sites Utilising and/or Referencing
-Enterprise Singapore's Content
+<br><strong>Limitation of Liability from Third-Party Sites Utilising and/or Referencing Enterprise Singapore's Content </strong>
 <br>
 <br>We do not guarantee, and make no warranty or representation regarding
 the accuracy, completeness, or reliability of the content provided on our